Creating Equitable Classrooms: 7 Steps Towards Equity

 What does equity look like in your classroom?
 As educators, our responsibilities span far beyond the depths of academics.
 I’m sure you often refer to your students as your ‘kids’ and we should recognize the magnitude of that label.
 It is important that we are cognizant of the significant role we play in our classroom.
 If we are dedicated to the success of every student, it is important to recognize that there is, at times, an uneven playing field.
 Students may face unfair prejudices about their capabilities or barriers to success due to their cognitive or physical ability, economic status, race or ethnicity, gender, or any other number of factors- the list goes on.

 At Nearpod, we have recognized that it is critical to move towards an equitable classroom environment, one that ensures that all students can be successful and celebrates students’ unique qualities.
 We also recognize that with all the requirements teachers are faced with, this can be a daunting task.
-With the help of technology, we will begin to produce 21st century-classrooms that are inclusive to everyone by elevating student voice, closing the opportunity gap, and providing equal access to opportunities.
+With the help of technology, we will begin to produce 21st century-classrooms that are inclusive to everyone by bringing in social and emotional learning in schools.
+These will help in elevating student voice, closing the opportunity gap, and providing equal access to opportunities.

 7 steps towards equity: